-As a new parent, it is an adjustment getting into the routine of caring for your new baby.
-After a few weeks, once you begin to have a schedule and figure out how to work all your new baby gear, it is important to build in playtime for your little one.
+As a new parent, it is an adjustment to get into the routine of caring for your new baby and all that comes along with it.
+After a few weeks, once you begin to have a schedule and figure out how to work all your new baby gear, it is essential to build in playtime for your little one.

-So, then comes the challenge of finding the best baby toys for ages 0-6 months.
+So, then comes the challenge of finding the best baby toys from birth to 6 months.

-Babies at the ages of 0 - 6 months are all about discovery.
-While newborns can be sleepy at first, you will notice they are awake and alert for longer periods of time, at different times of the day.
+Babies up to 6 months are in the discovery phase.
+While newborns can be sleepy at first, you will notice they are awake and alert for more extended periods at different times of the day.
 Look for these times in your baby's schedule and keep a basket of fun toys nearby for some playful opportunities.

-Items that are the most popular for young babies at this age are toys that appeal or stimulate their senses through sound, touch, taste, and hearing.
+Items that are the most popular for the youngest babies are toys that appeal to or stimulate their senses through sound, touch, taste, and hearing.
 Babies love to see bright primary colors like red, blue, or yellow.
 Toys with high contrasts and simple designs are the best buys.

 Bouncer Seats and Swings

-Baby bouncer seats and swings/cradles are great items that many expecting parents include on their baby registry.
+Baby bouncer seats, swings, and cradles are great items that many expecting parents include on their baby registry.
 These toys provide opportunities for your baby to learn different skills.
-Many are versatile and include features that can be changed, which appeal to a baby's interest over a period of time.
-So while they can be expensive, babies will use them for several months ad learn many new skills along the way.
+Many are versatile and have features that you can change, which appeal to a baby's interest over some time.
+So while they can be expensive, babies will use them for several months and learn many new skills along the way.

 Playmats or Play Gyms

-First babies might just watch hanging toys or rattles with their eyes.
-They may see their toy move and be interested in where it is moving to, following it carefully with their eyes side-to-side.
+First, babies might watch hanging toys or rattles with their eyes.
+They may see their toy move and be interested in where it is moving, following it carefully with their eyes side-to-side.
 You may see them move their arms and bat at the dangling toys.
-Your little baby needs tummy time and play gyms are perfect for that.
+Your baby needs tummy time, and play gyms are perfect for that.

-Tummy time helps babies to build strength in their muscles in their neck and arms.
-They will use this control later on for other motor skills like crawling and even talking.
-The best tummy time toys often include small curved pillows for babies to be placed under their arms while they are on their belly to make it more comfortable.
+Tummy time helps babies build strength in the muscles in their neck and arms.
+Later on, they will use this control for other motor skills like crawling and even talking.
+The best tummy time toys often include small curved pillows for babies to be placed under their arms on their belly to make it more comfortable.

-Babies are also discovering how to use their hands, feet, eyes and most of their senses.
-Infant reactions are random at very first, but they eventually learn by cause and effect.
-They will also learn over time that they have control over their own actions or they got a reaction or a response they enjoyed, so they will learn to perform and do actions again and again.
+Babies are also discovering how to use their hands, feet, eyes, and most of their senses.
+Infant reactions are random at first, but they eventually learn by cause and effect.
+They will also learn to control their actions over time, especially when they get a reaction or a response they like, learning to perform the steps repeatedly.

 Babies love rattles.
 There are so many kinds of rattles.
 Some rattles make noises or have blinking lights.
-Others have soft textures, while many are made from hard plastic.
-Rattles should be light, soft and easy for your baby to handle or hold in their hand.
-Also, look for toys that can easily be cleaned from spit-up and drool.
+Others have soft textures, while many are hard plastic.
+Rattles should be light, smooth, and easy for your baby to handle or hold in their hand.
+Also, look for toys that can clean spit-up and drool easily.

 Babies are tiny humans with likes, dislikes, and preferences, too.
 Offer your baby a variety of rattles to play with and see how they react.
 It won't be long before you know which ones are their favorites!